The Beginner’s Guide to Yoga at Collective Studios

 Hot Pilates — Focused on core strength and full-body stability, Hot Pilates blends precision with flow for a challenging yet energizing experience.

-Release — One of our Restorative Yoga Classes, Release is a yin yoga class designed to deeply stretch and release your muscles and tissue by holding gentle stretches for several minutes.
+Release — Release is a yin yoga class designed to deeply stretch and release your muscles and tissue by holding gentle stretches for several minutes.

-Restore — Focused on complete support and relaxation to reduce muscle tension, improve sleep, and support total body healing.
+Restore — Our restorative yoga classes are focused on complete support and relaxation to reduce muscle tension, improve sleep, and support total body healing.

 Exploring different formats keeps your practice fresh and helps you discover what lights you up, whether that’s building strength, finding stillness, or starting your day with energy.